momentohq/client-sdk-javascript/examples/deno/web-sdk/README.md

   cd client-sdk-javascript/examples/deno
   ```

-3. Create a `.env` file and provide the name of your Momento Cache and a corresponding fine-grained access token.
-You can create a both a cache and an access token in the [Momento Console](https://console.gomomento.com/).
-Check out the [getting started](https://docs.momentohq.com/getting-started) guide for more information on creating a cache and auth token.
+3. Create a `.env` file and provide the name of your Momento Cache and a corresponding fine-grained access key.
+You can create a both a cache and an API key in the [Momento Console](https://console.gomomento.com/).
+Check out the [getting started](https://docs.momentohq.com/getting-started) guide for more information on creating a cache and API key.
   ```
-  MOMENTO_API_KEY="<your-auth-token>"
+  MOMENTO_API_KEY="<your-api-key>"
   MOMENTO_CACHE_NAME="<your-cache-name>"
   ```